 The ASA presents the Bethwell A. Ogot Book Prize annually to the author of the best book on East African studies published in the previous calendar.
 The prize began in 2012 and is named in honor of Prof. Bethwell A. Ogot, a leading Kenyan historian, public servant and public intellectual, through a generous bequest from the estate of Prof. Kennell Jackson, Jr., of Stanford University.

-The winner of the 2019 ASA Graduate Student Paper Prize was Mary Victoria Gorham (University of Florida) for her paper, “Displaying the Nation: Museums and Nation-Building in Tanzania and Kenya.”
+The winner of the 2020 ASA Graduate Student Paper Prize was Allen Xiao (University of Wisconsin) for his paper, “Lagos in Life: Placing Cities in Lived Experiences.”

 The ASA Board of Directors established the annual Graduate Student Paper Prize in 2001 and singles out an essay presented at the previous year’s Annual Meeting.